vMODB: Unifying Event and Data Management for Distributed Asynchronous Applications: Programming Model

 A VMS is declared by annotating a class with \texttt{@Microservice} (line \ref{line:microservice}), and event-driven functions of a VMS are declared by the annotation \texttt{@Inbound}.
-The \texttt{@Inbound} annotation and the parameter of the method reflect which event log triggers the method and the corresponding event type.
+The \texttt{@Inbound} annotation and the function parameters reflect which event log triggers the function and the corresponding event type.
 Users must provide a name to facilitate event log identification, as observed in \texttt{updateProductPrice} (line \ref{line:inbound}).
 There should be one \texttt{IRepository} interface per VMS table.
 Instances of \texttt{IRepository} interfaces are created dynamically and made available to functions transparently via the dependency injection technique~\cite{injection}.
 Thus, users can write arbitrary application logic within a VMS function, as well as query and update the application state using \texttt{IRepository}.
-Declaring output events is optional, and its absence indicates no events are generated by the VMS function. \lstset{style=myJava}
+Declaring output events is optional, and its absence indicates no events are generated by the VMS function.

 A VMS function can be annotated with \texttt{@Transactional} (line \ref{line:tx}) to enable transactional support.
-Optionally, users can specify whether this function operates on the VMS state in read-write (RW) or read-only (R) mode, allowing for vMODB optimizations.
+Optionally, users can specify whether this function operates in the VMS state in read-write (RW) or read-only (R) mode, allowing for execution optimizations.
 Unspecified application functions are treated as RW.
 As seen in \texttt{updateProductPrice}, no begin-transaction or commit statements are necessary.
-In the case of a constraint violation or program exception, the transaction is aborted without user intervention. vMODB transparently manages transactional concerns, allowing for clean application logic specification.
+In the case of a constraint violation or program exception, the transaction is aborted without user intervention. \name\ transparently manages transactional concerns, allowing for clean application logic specification.
 Therefore, developers are not burdened with exception handling or special callbacks.